AGenchev/geany-colorscheme-cobalt/README.md

 # geany-colorscheme-cobalt

-Dark-blue color scheme for Geany with current line highlighting, and improved matching braces highlight
+Dark-blue color scheme for Geany with current line highlighting, improved matching braces highlight and if whitespace display enabled - reduced contrast of the whitespace.

 ## Installation